 07 of 10

 Dusty Light Pink

-There's just something about a dusty pale pink house, like this one pictured by stateson.werner.house, that feels welcoming and homey.
-Light pink is a great choice for anyone who wants to add a little color to their stucco home without going too bold or bright.
+There's just something about a dusty pale pink house.
+This 1920s historic home in Wisconsin, the Henry Werner-Stateson House, feels welcoming and homey.
+Light pink is an excellent choice for anyone who wants to add a little color to their stucco home without going too bold or bright.

 08 of 10